Vladislav-Tsekov/Vladislav-Tsekov/README.md

-<h3 align="center">🌱 Aspiring C# developer, currently studying MS SQL, HTML and CSS 🌳</h3>

-<h4>Greetings!
-I'm on an exciting journey to kickstart my career as a developer in the IT realm. </h4>
+<h3 align="center">Greetings!
+I'm on an exciting journey to kickstart my career as a developer in the IT realm. </h3>

 🌟 **Enthusiastic Learner**: I am always open to learning something new every day.
 Whether it's mastering a new coding language or tackling complex challenges, I approach each task with a contagious enthusiasm.